Ricardo-shuo-liu/Ricardo-shuo-liu/README.md

 I’m interested in Infra(AI & CS) and machine learning.

-Currently, I’m learning about reinforcement learning, intelligent agents, and embodied intelligence (still exploring and growing in these areas).
+Currently, I’m learning about reinforcement learning, intelligent agents, and embodied intelligence .

 Previously, I (in the opposite direction of my current learning focus) worked on NLP and LLM-related projects .